 Saint Claude de la Colombiere

+Claude de la Colombiere is best known for his association with Saint Margaret Mary Alacoque and the devotion of the Sacred Heart.
 In 1675, after his solemn profession as a Jesuit, he was appointed superior at Paray-le-Monial, in which the convent of Saint Margaret Mary was located.
 Here he became her spiritual director, encouraged her in the spread of the devotion to the Sacred Heart, and was described by our Lord as His “faithful and perfect friend.”

 Saint Ignatius of Loyola

 Saint Ignatius of Loyola, the founder of the Society of Jesus, was born in 1491 in the Basque Country of Northern Spain to a distinguished family.
-He was the youngest of 13 children.
-At the age of 15, he served as a page in the court of a local nobleman and later embraced a military career and became a valiant soldier.
+Ignatius was able to recognize that God was leading him to follow a path of service.
+Out of this experience he wrote his famous “Spiritual Exercises.”

 Saint Caterina Volpicelli

-Blessed Louis Guanella
+Saint Louis Guanella

-The love of the Heart of Jesus led him to especially love those who were most abandoned - the poor, the developmentally disabled, the elderly.
-Prayer led to service.
-This too is part of the Apostleship of Prayer.
-His biographer, Fr.
-Mazzucchi, wrote: "In February 1894, Father Louis wrote: 'We must always pray, but at this time it is necessary that we make prayer a real apostolate.'
-So he presented the Apostleship of Prayer, which he wanted to institute in the Church of the Sacred Heart...
-Later he wrote: 'The Apostleship of Prayer is like the center of the devotion to the Sacred Heart of Jesus.
+Fr.
+Guanella was born in 1842, died in 1915, and was beatified by Pope Paul VI in 1964.
+On July 1, 2010 Pope Benedict approved a miracle attributed to his intercession, thus opening the way for his canonization.
+It’s clear that devotion to the Sacred Heart was the inspiration for all he did.
+He always promoted the Apostleship of Prayer wrote: “The Apostleship of Prayer is like the center of the devotion to the Sacred Heart of Jesus.
 The prayer of the agonizing Jesus pierces the Heart of God.
 This prayer, thus passing through the Sacred Heart, penetrates heaven and earth.
 In supplicating, the fervent Christian imitates this prayer of the Divine Incarnate Word.
 Thus the prayer of the good people sustains the world today, that it may not crash under the weight of iniquity.”